 In the world of SETI, the Search for Extra-Terrestrial Intelligence, alien signal candidates that include physical evidence that is replicable and testable are extremely rare.
 They don’t pop up on a weekly, monthly, or even yearly basis.
 If they did, we would hear about them.
 Ask the people who promote ancient alienism on The History Channel how many times they have submitted hard evidence of extraterrestrial activity on Earth to science for testing, and, if they are honest, they will tell you zero.
 Better yet, ask the poor souls whose job it is to monitor SETI’s radio telescopes how many times they have jumped out of their chairs in excitement because the needle on their printout was going crazy.
 Not that often.

 If Smoking Gun candidates were as common as houseflies, SETI scientists would have the luxury of selecting only the most hopeful and disregard the rest.
 But that’s not the way it is.
-In approaching SETI with a request to test the Newton Bible Code, I won’t be asked to take a number and wait in line.
+In approaching SETI with a request to test the Sagan Signal, I won’t be asked to take a number and wait in line.
 In the decades that humans have been searching, there has been only a small handful of signal candidates that have made SETI hearts beat faster.

 This is not to say, however, that there has been any shortage of oddball claims.
 Over the past fifty years, the SETI Institute and its various affiliates have received hundreds of contacts from individuals all over the globe who have insisted that they found the Smoking Gun.
 Almost all of these individuals were seriously delusional, college pranksters out for a good time, or bored techno-geeks trying to outwit SETI scientists.